rithvik-palepu/MathMatch/README.md

 # MathMatch

+By: Rithvik Palepu, Barbod Ramez
+Woodinville High School
+Woodinville, WA
+2024-2025 Mobile App Development State Finalist, National Qualifier

 MathMatch is an educational iOS game built with SwiftUI that helps users sharpen their mental math skills in a fun and interactive way.
+Built for the 2024-2025 FBLA Mobile Application Development Event, MathMatch enables students from pre-elementary to middle school who struggle with the traditional learning system, a rewarding and engaging solution to practice and hone their math skills.
-Match math problems with the correct answers across progressively challenging levels, earn coins, buy hints, unlock themes, and share your progress with your friends!
+Students match math problems with the correct answers across progressively challenging levels, earn coins, buy hints, unlock themes, and share your progress with your friends!

 # Features
 1) Level Progression System: Start from simple arithmetic and unlock more complex algebraic problems as you level up.
 2) Retro-Based UI: Experience a sleek, arcade-ish feeling when playing the game that keeps the light and engaging.
 3) Integrated Reward System: Earn coins with each level completed and use coins to unlock new themes and buy hints!
-4) Social Media Integration: Share level progress on Social Media after completing a leveL!
+4) Social Media Integration: Share level progress on Social Media after completing a level!

 # Built with
 Languages: Swift